qiyanjun/2022sp-UVA-CS-MachineLearningDeep/About.md

 + Course schedule and materials are  @ [https://qiyanjun.github.io/2022sp-UVA-CS-MachineLearningDeep/](https://qiyanjun.github.io/2022sp-UVA-CS-MachineLearningDeep/)
 + Course Piazza page for QA of exams, quizzes, class-discussions and assignments.
-+ Course Collab page to submit  assignments and project reports.
++ Course Collab page to submit  assignments machine-learning22sp-cs-4774-001@collab.its.virginia.edu](mailto:machine-learning22sp-cs-4774-001@collab.its.virginia.edu)
-+ All logistic issues are announced via course [machine-learning22sp-cs-4774-001@collab.its.virginia.edu](mailto:machine-learning22sp-cs-4774-001@collab.its.virginia.edu)

 ### Course QA Slack Space

 + Course Slack Space: We use Course Slack for office hour assistances and QA discussions on lectures and Quizzes.
-Please ask all technical questions about the course content, Quiz and course projects on Course Slack.
+Please ask all technical questions about the course content, Quiz and homeworks on Course Slack.

 + We will also use this slack space for QAs on Assignments.
 This is the place where you can seek help, offer help, share your thoughts and discoveries, or discuss technical difficulties and potential troubleshooting on the assignments.